 b.
 Implies composition.
 The defining attribute plus existence.

-3. Attributing an accident (quality)?
+3. Attributing an accident (a non-essential quality)?
 Good, wise...
 E.g. Nicholas is good.
 (Not his nature...something added on.)
 Multiplicity.
 Substratum with added on qualities.

 4. Relation?
 Creation and Creator?

 a.
 No!
 To be able to state a relationship you must posit something in common between the two relata.
 There is nothing in common between creation and God.
 It's like trying to find a relationship between "a hundred cubits" and "the heat that is in pepper."
 (365-366)